DFE-Digital/publish-teacher-training/guides/aks_modules.md

 - qa, staging: testing
 - production, sandbox: stable

-This is achieved by setting `version:` in the Terrafiles in the `terraform/aks/workspace_variables` folder.
+This is achieved by setting `TERRAFORM_MODULES_TAG` in the `global_config` environment sh files.
 The version can point at a branch such as main or a feature branch.
-Or a tag such as testing, stable or any other tag pointing at the desired commit id.
-The simple commit id cannot be used directly.
+Or a tag such as testing, stable or any commit id.

 If an environment fails because of a module update, report it to the infra team.
 If it's blocking delivery, change the version to testing or stable while this is being investigated.